teamsixzero/teamsixzero.github.io/_drafts/2021-05-04-is-UX-research-worth-it.md

 8. ‘We've had some people try our apps and tell us what they think, we're good’.
 Good research never ends and the quality of the questions you’re asking matters.

-The idea is not to just conduct research once and be done but to build it into your culture and refine the quality of the research as you go
+The idea is not to just conduct UX research once and be done but to build it into your culture and refine the quality of the research as you go.

 Read more here: <a href="/2021/05/03/how-to-overcome-8-common-objections-to-ux-research/" target="_blank">How to Overcome 8 Common Objections to UX Research</a> or <a href="/startusertesting/" target="_blank">read our ebook</a> to learn more about running your own user testing sessions.